vippsas/vipps-woocommerce/README.md

 ## Requirements

-* WooCommerce 3.3.4 or newer is required
+* WooCommerce 3.3.4 or newer is required.
 * PHP 5.6 or higher is required.
 * An SSL Certificate is required.
-* The port 443 must not be blocked for outward traffic
+* The port 443 must not be blocked for outward traffic.